Getting to and from NAIA

 Magallanes is another MRT-3 station that can be useful if you are heading north along EDSA.

-This is usually less convenient than a direct Grab ride, but it can save money if traffic is bad and you are traveling light.
+This is less convenient than a direct Grab ride, but it can save money if traffic is bad and you're traveling light.

 Motorcycle taxis

 Motorcycle taxi apps can be useful for solo travelers with only a backpack or small bag.
-They are often faster than cars during heavy traffic, especially for short trips to train stations, Makati, BGC, or Pasay.
+They beat cars during heavy traffic, especially for short trips to train stations, Makati, BGC, or Pasay.

 Private transfers and hotel cars

-Private transfers are also useful if you are heading straight to areas outside Metro Manila, such as Tagaytay, Subic, Batangas, or Laguna.
+Private transfers are useful if you are heading to areas outside Metro Manila, such as Tagaytay, Subic, Batangas, or Laguna.

 Traveling between NAIA and Clark Airport